ryanwang520/api-docs/source/includes/_integrations.md

  ```

 1. Complete Basic Integration and subscribe to the [Proposal Exported in App](#proposal-exported-in-app) Webhook.
 2. ArcSite sends payload data to your webhook URL.
-You should to extract the `is_sold` from the payload and **handle the logic like the sample code** right side.
+You should to extract the `yes_no` from the payload and **handle the logic like the sample code** right side.
 3. Extract `appointment_id` from the payload.
 4. Modify the I360 Appointment status to "Sold".